When Maria Amelia Lopez reached her 95th birthday in 2007, her nephew gave her a rather unusual present: her own weblog.

 Following the sun, Graham Barry Edwards spends the British summer in the Outer Hebrides, before flying

 south as winter strikes.
-He blogs from both locations. rotowhenua2.blogspot.co.uk
+He blogged from both locations, until a final post in 2015. rotowhenua2.blogspot.co.uk

 While my trombone gently weeps